MedMaxLab/BIDSAlign/README.md

 ### Channel Location
 Many times the channel location is absent or even wrong when downloading public data.
-BIDSAlign helps you, by setting the column *channel_location_filename*, in the following way,:
+BIDSAlign helps you, setting the column *channel_location_filename*, in the following way:
 - If a specific channel location should be used for the entire dataset, please enter the filename.
 - If the eeg files have already the channel coordinates inside the EEG structure, please enter 'loaded'.
 - If the default channel location can be used for the dataset, please enter 'default' and it will use the default channel locations present in EEGLAB.